5 things not to forget when planning your garden

-Work out where shade will fall and plan your plantings accordingly.
 Consider the position of the midday sun and plan beds so that taller crops aren’t shading shorter ones.
 Or grow plants that can tolerate shade such as salads and leafy greens behind your lankier crops.

 See video demonstrating these 5 tips!

-2. Plan Your Garden Workspace
+2. Make a “Hub” for Your Garden

 3. Choose Happy Companions